convox/convox/docs/configuration/environment.md

     $ convox releases promote RABCDEFGHI
     Promoting RABCDEFGHI...
 OK
 ```

-> Environment variables must be defined in the `convox.yml` for their values to be populated on a
+> Environment variables can be set using the CLI or through the Console and their values will be available to the
 > [Service](/reference/primitives/app/service).

 ## System Variables